 Paul Wadell is Professor Emeritus of Theology and Religious Studies at St. Norbert College.
 Paul’s comments centered on four concepts: narrative, creatureliness, virtues for the journey, and vocation.
 Paul asked us to consider whether our narratives are adequate to the task of the kinds of strength and hope that are needed now.
 Second, Paul reminded us of our creatureliness (and in particular our vulnerability and dependency.
 Third, following Aquinas, Paul wondered about the virtues for the journey, such as courage, compassion, justice, and hope.
 On the latter, Paul said: “We know we cannot live without hope, but this pandemic has taught us that neither can we ever hope alone, rather we always hope together.
 We need companions in hope… and hope comes to life in acts of kindness, compassion, and support.”
 And finally, of course, is the idea of vocation.
 How do we remain faithful to our callings when the circumstances surrounding them has become so radically changed?
 What is being asked of us now?

-The webinar was recorded and can be accessed at https://register.gotowebinar.com/recording/4042413181293464588.
-When you go to this link, it will prompt you to share your name and email address, but this is not a login; it simply allows NetVUE to keep track of interest.
+The webinar was recorded and can be accessed here.
+Please note that when you go to this link, it will prompt you to share your name and email address, but this is not a login; it simply allows NetVUE to keep track of interest.
 You are unlikely to receive any follow-up emails unless you are at a NetVUE member institution.
 However, if you do, you’ll have the opportunity to unsubscribe.

 The webinar is an hour and a half long and well worth your time.
 If you find inspiration in the speakers’ words, you may want to also check out the following blog posts written by or about them: